bubblepreetkaur06/Uber_Vendors_Analysis/README.md

 # Uber_Vendors_Analysis
 _This project centered about the Uber Vendors Dataset_
 * There are 9 columns and 100000 rows.
-* In this project I analyzed the Total Trips by each vendor, maximum amount received by each vendor, Maximum distance covered by vendors, the location having most pickup and drop off points etc.
+* In this project I analyzed :
+  ** Total Trips by each vendor
+  ** Maximum amount received by each vendor
+  ** Maximum distance covered by vendors
+  ** Location having most pickup points etc.

 ### 1. Total Trips per Day by Each Vendor